Student nightlife safety

 On a night out and need help for a minor injury?
 Or want somewhere safe to sit and talk?
 Safe Space is located in the reception of Civic Offices in Guildhall Square.

-It's open every Friday and Saturday from 10.00pm - 3.00am, to offer confidential and non-judgemental advice, immediate medical care and help for minor injuries from trained professionals.
+It's open from 10.00pm – 3.00am from 16th September 2022 to 01 October 2022 (exc Sundays), to offer confidential and non-judgemental advice, immediate medical care and help for minor injuries from trained professionals.

 Walking home safely